Jenna Ortega: 2022–2023: Mainstream breakthrough

-Upon Wednesdays release, critics widely praised Ortega: CNN said that her performance sets the series apart from similar spin-offs, being "relentlessly strange, a portrait in unblinking intensity and oddly endearing all at once".
-Wednesday became one of Netflix's most-watched shows, receiving over 1 billion viewing hours within a month.
-Ortega's performance received nominations for a Golden Globe Award and a Screen Actors Guild Award.
-She was also nominated for the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series, becoming the category's second-youngest nominee.
+Upon Wednesdays release, critics widely praised Ortega's performance; CNN said she set the series apart from similar spin-offs, being "relentlessly strange, a portrait in unblinking intensity and oddly endearing all at once".
+The role garnered Ortega international recognition, and Wednesday became one of Netflix's most-watched shows, receiving over a billion viewing hours within a month.
+Ortega was nominated for a Golden Globe Award, a Screen Actors Guild Award, and the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series; she became the second-youngest Outstanding Comedy Actress nominee at the Emmys.
 She later spoke about her discomfort with becoming well known for her work on the show, having had a creatively unpleasant experience filming it.

 In March 2023, Ortega hosted an episode of NBC's sketch comedy series Saturday Night Live.
-Ortega reprised her role as Tara Carpenter in Scream VI.
+She reprised her role as Tara Carpenter in Scream VI.
 The film was released in March 2023 and grossed over $169 million on a budget of $33–35 million.
 Deadline Hollywood attributed its box-office success partially to Ortega's star power.
-In a review, Varietys Owen Gleiberman praised her "surly spunk", and Slant Magazine said she "fantastically embodie[d] the role".
-In November 2023, Ortega exited the Scream franchise after her co-star Melissa Barrera was fired due to her pro-Palestinian comments on the Gaza war; she stated a subsequent film did not appear to be the "right move" due to the changing cast and crew.
+In Variety, Owen Gleiberman praised her "surly spunk", and Slant Magazine said she "fantastically embodies the role".
+In November 2023, Ortega exited the Scream franchise after her co-star Melissa Barrera was fired for her pro-Palestinian comments on the Gaza war; she said a subsequent film did not appear to be the "right move" due to the changing cast and crew.
 Earlier reports suggested that Ortega left the franchise because of scheduling conflicts with the filming of Wednesdays second season and an unsuccessful request for seven-figure pay.
-In the crime thriller film Finestkind (2023), Ortega played Mabel, a drug dealer's daughter who is seeking her own path in life.
+In the crime thriller film Finestkind (2023), Ortega played Mabel, a drug dealer's daughter seeking her own path in life.
 The film premiered at the Toronto International Film Festival to negative reviews.
 Many journalists said Ortega had been miscast.